4paradigm/OpenMLDB/README.md

 ## 8. Documentation

-We have released the Chinese version of the full documentation, you can find them here:
+We have released the Chinese version of the full documentation, you can find it here:

 - The main site: [https://docs.openmldb.ai/](https://docs.openmldb.ai/)
 - The mirror site in China: [http://docs-cn.openmldb.ai/](http://docs-cn.openmldb.ai/)